VanshAnand1/BLOG-2/PLAN.md

 BLOG-2, the sequel to the original BLOG.
+NEW YEAR NEW BLOG

 Features: